Regular Open Enrollment Application Period

 The preferred method to apply for open enrollment is using the Department of Public Instruction’s online application form.
 This form is “active” only during the application period and is accessed from a link on the main page of the open enrollment web site.
 Although paper forms are available, they are discouraged unless the parent is unable to submit an online application.

 A pupil may apply to up to three nonresident school districts in any school year.
+However, applications submitted to a nonresident school board for a pupil to attend a virtual charter school do not count toward the three nonresident school board limit.
 The parent may request a specific school or program in the nonresident school district, however, assignment to the requested school or program is not guaranteed—even if the application is approved.

 An application may be approved or denied by either the nonresident or resident district.
 A nonresident district may deny an application only for the following reasons: